Cannes Cruise Port Guide: 8 Top Activities for Cruise Passengers

 Besides the glittering La Croisette, Cannes also has its old town named Le Suquet, home to climbing cobbled streets and a medieval town vibe.

-Le Suquet is the original fishermen’s residential area with very old houses, some of them more than 400 years old.
 This area is pedestrianized and packed with cafes, restaurants and souvenir shops centered around Rue Saint Antoine and Rue de Suquet.

 The old town is hilly and there are the remains of the medieval castle of the monks of Lérins at the top, known as Château de la Castre.
 The medieval castle is located on Place de la Castre from where you can enjoy the outstanding views of the city and the Bay of Cannes.

-he museum features collections from five continents including primitive arts of Himalaya-Tibet, Oceania, musical instruments of the world (Africa, Asia, Oceania and America), pre-Columbian America and Mediterranean antiquities and also orientalist paintings and objects from the 19th century.
+The museum features collections from five continents including primitive arts of Himalaya-Tibet, Oceania, musical instruments of the world (Africa, Asia, Oceania and America), pre-Columbian America and Mediterranean antiquities and also orientalist paintings and objects from the 19th century.Â

 Next to La Castre, you’ll also find Église Notre-Dame d’Espérance, a historic stone church dating from the 1600s.
 The area around the castle is absolutely beautiful and if you want to capture the best photos of Cannes – this is the perfect spot!